Neuchâtel–Pontarlier railway: History

 The Auvernier–Pontarlier line was opened on 25 July 1860.
 Even during the construction, there were disputes where the Neuchâtel railway station should lie.
 An already built section was abandoned and used instead for the La Chaux-de-Fonds–Neuchâtel railway.
 The line to the frontier station at Les Verrières belonged to the Franco-Swiss Company (Compagnie Franco-Suisse, FS) and the section from Les Verrières to Pontarlier belonged to the French Chemins de fer de Paris à Lyon et à la Méditerranée (PLM).
 The section to Auvernier was built as part of the Neuchâtel–Vaumarcus line opened by FS on 7 November 1859.
 Initially, the PLM was responsible for the operation of the whole line.

 The railway played an important role in the Franco-Prussian War, when during January and February 1871, the French Armée de l'Est with 87,000 men under General Bourbaki retreated into Switzerland and were disarmed and interned in Les Verrières.
 On 22 March when the interned troops were released and were being repatriated by train a collision occurred due to an incorrect setting of points at Colombier.
 The driver and 22 internees were killed and 72 soldiers were injured, some seriously.

 The Swiss section was transferred as a result of a merger on 1 January 1872 to the Western Swiss Railways (Chemins de fer de la Suisse Occidentale, SO) on 28 June 1881 and to the Western Switzerland–Simplon Company (Suisse-Occidentale–Simplon, SOS) and on 1 January 1890 to the Jura–Simplon Railway (Jura-Simplon-Bahn, JS).
 Due to the nationalisation of the JS on 1 May 1903, the Swiss part of the line was transferred to the Swiss Federal Railways (SBB), which has operated the line electrically at 15,000 V 16.7 Hz since 22 November 1942.
-Steam locomotives of the Société nationale des chemins de fer français (SNCF) took over the operation of trains in Les Verrières for the time being.
+Steam locomotives of SNCF took over the operation of trains in Les Verrières for the time being.

 The French section of the line was nationalised along with the rest of the PLM on 1 January 1938 and integrated into the SNCF.
 To speed up the electrification of Les Verrières via Pontarlier to Dole, SNCF received financial support from Switzerland.
 The section from Les Verrières to Pontarlier has been equipped since 3 June 1956 with the Swiss power system of 15,000 V 16.7 Hz so that the Swiss traction can run through to Pontarlier.
 Electrical operations commenced with 25,000 V 50 Hz on the line from Pontarlier to Dole on 25 April 1958.